-CapitaLand Malls are no doubt home to the freshest threads whether you aim to dress to impress or wish to rock a Hypebeast outfit over the weekend.
-Make sure to download the CapitaStar app and become a member to get the best deals and be rewarded while you shop.
+CapitaLand Malls are no doubt home to the freshest threads whether you aim to dress to impress or wish to rock Hypebeast outfit over the weekend.
+Make sure to download the CapitaStar app and become member to get the best deals and be rewarded while you shop.

 Raffles City Shopping Centre stores we featured:

 This post was brought to you by CapitaLand.

 No need to do extra homework of researching and planning an itinerary.
 Just pack and…